 The humble shirt collar has come a long way since the days of the bard, when ruffs were the size of dinner plates.
 It’s a fascinating story – a tale of enlightenment, the industrial revolution, cutting edge science, and ever-changing fashions.
-Here we investigate the men’s collar – everything you need to know about something you’ve probably never even thought about.

 The rise of the ruff